Cartography

 March 10, 2026

 All was grey, wet, glistening in the sun.
-Between bare branches of birch and aspen, distant mountains peaked from hilltops.
-Footsteps crunched in crust with the occasional patch of melt interjecting.
+Between bare branches of birch and aspen, distant mountains peeked from hilltops.
+Footsteps crunched on crust with the occasional patch of melt interjecting.

-Rumbles came up the road and the runner edged left as by instinct, feet then muffled in shoulder snow.
+Rumbles came up the road and the runner edged left—though, not by choice—and was then muffled in the shoulder.

 “Want a seltzer?”
 A bare hand draped dark blue papered aluminum out the window of a sedan.

-There was pause.
+There was a pause.
 “Uhm.
 Sure.”
 The can hopped rides.
 “Thanks.”

 “You looked thirsty!”
 Her friend laughed and they were off around the bend.

-After a time, crackles echoed once more.
+After a time, the crackles resounded once more.
 Held in front, bobbing at each impact, a streak of green and red aurora ran across the label.

-At the cabin the vodka bubbly lodged in a fridge door, not likely to escape.
+Vodka bubbly lodged in a fridge door at the cabin, not likely to escape.
 Then it was up stairs—varnished 2x6 slats arranged at interval between their tall brothers—to a cramped bedroom.

 Thin black glass slipped out from a zipper pocket along their lower back.
-Cotton and denim replaced wool and synthetics, which were hung sodden from dresser knobs and the corners of book shelves.
+Cotton and denim replaced wool and synthetics, which were hung sodden from dresser knobs and bookshelf ends.
 The contours of hills illuminated at a touch.

-A tiny triangle sat center of concentric ovals with a path extending to the right; that one path eventually split into three.
-There were a couple of words: Spring—where the north fork met a blue squiggle—and, some length below the crossroads—Entrance.
+A tiny triangle sat center of concentric ovals, with a path extending to the right; that one path eventually split into three.
+There were, also, a couple of words: Spring—where the north fork met a blue squiggle—and, some length below the crossroads—Entrance.

 Battering Ram